 Journal Reviewer: Applied Psychological Measurement, BMC Psychology, Computers & Education, Computer Applications in Engineering Education, Educational Psychology, Educational Research for Policy and Practice, Frontiers in Education, Frontline Learning Research, Journal of Cross-Cultural Psychology, Nurse Education Today, Research in Science Education, The American Association of Pharmaceutical Scientists (AAPS) Journal, and The Asia-Pacific Education Researcher.

 Conference Proposal Reviewer: American Educational Research Association (AERA), National Council of Measurement in Education (NCME), Association for Institutional Research (AIR), and International Conference – Assessment for Learning in Higher Education.

 Local organizing committee, the 76th International Meeting of the Psychometric Society, Hong Kong.

-Maggie taught the postgraduate level courses of “Statistics and Research Design in Psychological Science” and “Quantitative Methods in Educational Research” at the Chinese University of Hong Kong, and served as a facilitator in the programme of “Professional Certificate in Teaching and Learning in Higher Education” at HKU.
+Maggie taught the postgraduate level courses of “Statistics and Research Design in Psychological Science”, “Quantitative Methods in Educational Research” and “Psychometric Theory”, and serve as a facilitator in the programme of “Professional Certificate in Teaching and Learning in Higher Education”.

 In addition, she has a broad range of experience in various types of assessment, such as large-scale assessment, K-12 assessment, personality assessment, patient reported outcomes measurement, quality of life measurement, licensure and credentialing examination, classroom assessment, and language assessment.